Germany–Japan relations: Japan enters World War II

+Limitations and decline of the Axis

 Despite this treaty, the envisioned German-Japanese economic relations were never able to grow beyond mostly propagandistic status.
 The British kept control of the Suez Canal and submarines with very small cargo capability remained the main method of contact.

 With the loss of North Africa and the heavy defeat at Stalingrad, Germany was in a defensive posture by early 1943, and never regained the initiative.

 Japan was being outproduced in carriers and was unable to launch any offensives after its defeat at Midway in June 1942.
 It was overextended and could not even feed its garrisons on islands across the Pacific.
 Tokyo's plan of conquering the Solomons at Australia's doorstep turned into a continuous retreat for the Japanese of which the defeat on Guadalcanal in early 1943 marked the beginning.
 Japan's invasion of India had been halted at Imphal and Kohima, rendering impossible any joint operations against India.

 With submarines remaining practically the only link between Nazi-controlled Europe and Japan, trade was soon focused on strategic goods such as technical plans and weapon templates.
 Only 20–40% of goods managed to reach either destination and merely 96 persons travelled by submarine from Europe to Japan and 89 vice versa during the war as only six submarines succeeded in their attempts of the trans-oceanic voyage: (August 1942), delivering drawings and examples of the torpedo bomber-deployed, aerial Type 91 torpedo used in the Attack on Pearl Harbor, (June 1943), (October 1943), (December 1943), (March 1944), and the (August 1943).
 Before I-29 embarked on her voyage to German-occupied France in December 1943, she had rendezvoused with the during an earlier mission to the Indian Ocean.
 During this meeting on 28 April 1943, Indian nationalist Subhas Chandra Bose transferred to I-29, thereby becoming the only civilian exchange between two submarines of two different navies in World War II. on the other hand is one of the most popular examples of an aborted Yanagi mission in May 1945.
 Amongst others, her cargo included examples of the newest electric torpedoes, one crated Me 262 jet aircraft, a Henschel Hs 293 glide bomb, and 560 kg of uranium oxide.
 Whether the uranium was weapons-grade material has not yet been clarified, however.